SCORE-Ontology/tutorial/README.md

-# Totorial to Define a secure-by-design system using our Ontology
+# Tutorial to Define a secure-by-design system using our Ontology

 Then we have to consider security at the requirements specification stage
 # The security criteria ontology: